Asystole ECG Review

 Asystole can also be related to intrinsic conduction system disease.
-In this situation, the pause of electrical activity may be brief (few seconds) and result in syncope, however spontaneous recovery of sinus rhythm may occur.
+In this situation, the pause of electrical activity may be brief (ie, a few seconds) and result in syncope; however, spontaneous recovery of sinus rhythm may occur.
 Treatment for this form of asystole is permanent pacemaker implantation.